 Julia Christensen Examines Our Obsession with Upgrading Technology

 How many times in the past decade have you upgraded your phone?
 Where do you keep the photos that mean the most to you?
 After visiting a massive electronic waste site in India, Julia Christensen has been thinking about questions like these concerning our obsession with upgrade culture and the continuing obsolescence of digital media.
 The project has become a series of artworks—including an update on the Golden Record using trees that sing to a satellite designed to operate for 200 years—all stemming from Christensen’s Creative Capital Project, Upgrade Available.
-A book featuring Christensen’s essays and documentation of this work will be published this spring by Dancing Foxes Press, and an exhibition of Christensen’s photographs, drawings, and electronic installation premieres at Art Center in Pasadena, April 3 through August 23, 2020.
+A book featuring essays by Christensen, conversations with artists, archivists, and academics, along with documentation of this work was recently published by Dancing Foxes Press, and an exhibition of Christensen’s photographs, drawings, and electronic installation premieres at Art Center in Pasadena, September 17 through December 20, 2020.

 We spoke to Christensen ahead of the premiere of the work.